AGENT

 Coding agents

+Repo-aware and execution-heavy.
 Best when the job is editing code, reading a codebase, running commands, fixing tests, or shipping engineering work.

 Browser / computer use

-Best when the workflow lives in SaaS tools, dashboards, forms, and web apps instead of repositories.
+Built for navigating interfaces and acting inside products.
+Best when the workflow lives in SaaS tools, dashboards, forms, and web apps.

 General workflow

-Best when the work spans channels, repeated procedures, notes, and persistent context more than one-shot output.
+Planning, memory, and longer-running operator loops.
+Best when the work spans channels, repeated procedures, notes, and persistent context.

 Builder layer

-Best when the question is not which agent to use, but how to wire tools, memory, and orchestration into your own stack.
+Frameworks and SDKs for people who want to build their own agent systems.
+Best when the question is how to wire tools, memory, and orchestration into your own stack.

-OpenAI Agents SDK OpenHands Infrastructure
+OpenAI Agents SDK

 PRODUCT DOSSIERS